 Q: When are PT study results released?

-A: ERA releases preliminary results within 24 hours after each study closes.
-Final reports are available within 21 days after the close date of the study.
+A: ERA releases preliminary results the morning after each study closes.
+Final reports are now available 2 BUSINESS DAYS after the close date of the study.

 Q: Can I get my final report e-mailed to me?

 A: As part of ERA's Go Green initiative, we have defaulted to electronic reports.
 You can change this preference, if desired, in step 1 of the eDATA® data entry process.